-We will rely on a structure theorem for \emph{$E_2$-collapsed chain complexes over $\Q$} -- that is $\Z\oplus\Z$ graded chain complexes with coefficients in $\Q$ and differentials of length at most one.
-The $\Z/2$ coefficient version is provided in ~\cite[Section 12]{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}.
-In particular Ozsv\'ath-Szab\'o note that each $E_2$-collapsed spectral sequences over $\Z/2$. split as the direct sum of complexes of one of five forms, $B_d, V_d^l,H_d^l,X_d^l$ and $Y_d^l$.
-These are shown in the Figure~\ref{Summands}.
-For the $\Q$ version the only necessary modification is that the arrows correspond to maps $\mathbbm{1}:\Q\to\Q$, save for the top arrow of the $B_d$ complex, which is given \\ by $-\mathbbm{1}$
+We will rely on a structure theorem for \emph{$E_2$-collapsed chain complexes over $\Q$} i.e. $\Z\oplus\Z$ graded finitely generated chain complexes with coefficients in $\Q$ and differentials of length at most one.
+The $\Z_2$ coefficient version is provided in \cite[Section 12]{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}, see \cite[Lemma 7]{petkova2013cables} for a similar result.
+In particular Ozsv\'ath-Szab\'o note that each $E_2$-collapsed spectral sequences over $\Z_2$ split as the direct sum of complexes of one of five forms, $B_d, V_d^l,H_d^l,X_d^l$ and $Y_d^l$.
+These are shown in the Figure \ref{e2col}.
+For the $\Q$ coefficient version the only necessary modification is that the arrows correspond to maps $\mathbbm{1}:\Q\to\Q$, save for the top arrow of the $B_d$ complex, which is given by $-\mathbbm{1}$.

 \begin{proposition} Suppose $(C,\partial)$ is a bi-filtered $E_2$ collapsed chain complex with coefficients in $\Q$.
 Then $(C,\partial)$ is bi-filtered chain homotopy equivalent to a complex which decomposes as a direct sum of copies of chain complexes of the type $B_d[i,j]\oplus V_d^l[i,j],H_d^l[i,j],X_d^l[i,j], Y_d^l[i,j]$. \end{proposition}